NattyDuzza/LambdaNotes/21_design.md

 The second window (2) contains a drop down list containing all the cardsets that have been created.

-I will refer to, in the implementation, the main window as MainRemovalWin and the cardset choice as CardsetChooseWin.
+I will refer to, in the implementation, the main window as MainRemovalWin and the cardset choice as ChangeCardset.